DevExpress-Examples/maui-role-based-data-access/README.md

 <img src="https://user-images.githubusercontent.com/12169834/228174231-0d1f2d88-8b2b-4db4-8969-fd9b2379d8ce.png" width="30%"/>

-If you are new to the DevExpress Web API Service Library, you may want to review the following resources.
+If you are new to the DevExpress Web API Service Library, you may want to review the following resources:

 [Create a Standalone Web API Application](https://docs.devexpress.com/eXpressAppFramework/403401/backend-web-api-service/create-new-application-with-web-api-service?p=net6)